Engineering-Research-and-Development/true-connector-execution_core_container/doc/TRANSPORTCERTSSHA256.md

  - generate hash from certificate, using *MessageDigest* class.
  - use certificate's SubjectAlternativeName and populate map with SAN and hash.
 This map will later be used to perform extended jwToken validation.

-From our example, TLS certificate should be for DNS domain with name *ecc-consumer.demo*, and when hash is calculated from certificate, it should be a3cd813e1510ca64a9da\**\**.
-Those 2 values will be put in map, like key-pair (ecc-consumer.demo, a3cd813e1510ca64a9da\**\**), that will be used in verify token phase.
+From our example, TLS certificate should be for DNS domain with name *ecc-consumer*, and when hash is calculated from certificate, it should be a3cd813e1510ca64a9da\**\**.
+Those 2 values will be put in map, like key-pair (ecc-consumer, a3cd813e1510ca64a9da\**\**), that will be used in verify token phase.

 **NOTE:** Same certificate should be loaded into DAPS.